 - If the power is out, decouple the scanner table from its motor by pulling out the brake lever under the right side of the scanner table.
 Then pull the table out of the scanner bore by lip of the table.
 Do NOT pull the immobile rail at the foot of the table (See Table Stop Protocol). - 4) Delegate tasks (e.g., placing emergency calls or meeting emergency personnel outside of the building) to whichever research MR Personnel are available. - 5) If there is fire or smoke, instruct the research MR Personnel to evacuate the participant and any other people to a safe location, away from the building and follow the fire procedure. - 6) Consult Siemens, the MR Physicist, and/or emergency personnel before deciding to quench the scanner, if possible. - 7) Evacuate everyone from Zones 3 and 4 and then close the door to Zone 4 BEFORE initiating the quench.
 If unable to evacuate the victim from Zone 4, open the scanner door BEFORE initiating a quench.
-(Anyone inside Zone 4 while the door is closed could quickly suffocate.
-Additionally, cryogenic gases released into Zone 4 could cause severe burns.) - 8) If all are evacuated from Zones 3 and 4, ensure both doors are closed.
-This will decrease the chance of emergency workers entering the MR environment - 9) Press the quench button from Zone 3, if possible.
+(Anyone inside Zone 4 while the door is closed could quickly suffocate and die.
+Additionally, cryogenic gasses released into Zone 4 could cause severe burns.) - 8) If all are evacuated from Zones 3 and 4, ensure both doors are closed.
+This will decrease the chance of emergency workers ending up in the vicinity of the MR environment when they arrive. - 9) Press the quench button from the Control Room, if possible.
 If life-saving aid must be administered, the MR Operator may delegate this task to the research MR Personnel in the Lab Workspace (See Cardiac or Respiratory Arrest Protocol). - 10) If additional research MR Personnel are available and Zones 3 and 4 could not be evacuated, the MR Personnel should guard those areas from emergency personnel and other untrained individuals until the MR Operator has confirmed the magnetic field has completely dissipated. - 11) Only once the MR Operator, MR Physicist, or Siemens personnel are able to confirm that the magnetic field is completely down, should emergency personnel be allowed to enter Zones 3 and 4.
 Until this is confirmed, emergency personnel who must enter Zones 3 and 4 must go through the entire MR safety screening process. - 12) If the MR Physicist or Siemens have not been contacted, notify them.
 In the event the MR Physicist cannot be reached, call the MR Technologists.